logotype/MyoAS3/README.md

 You can use this library on both web and AIR projects.
 If you are using it on an AIR for Desktop project, you can take advantage of the AIR Native Extension.

-[Download the ane-file](https://github.com/logotype/MyoAS3/blob/master/bin/MyoAS3.ane?raw=true) and place it somewhere in your project (preferably in the directory where you would put your swc files).
-Link the ane file to your project:
+[Download the ANE-file](https://github.com/logotype/MyoAS3/blob/master/bin/MyoAS3.ane?raw=true) and place it somewhere in your project (preferably in the directory where you would put your swc files).
+Link the ANE file to your project:

 ####Flash Builder 4.7

 1. Right click on your AIR for desktop project and choose properties.
-2. Select Actionscript build path > Library path and click on Add SWC… Select the ane file you just downloaded.
+2. Select Actionscript build path > Library path and click on Add SWC… Select the ANE file you just downloaded.
-3. In that same window, choose Native Extensions and click on Add ANE… Select that same ane file.
+3. In that same window, choose Native Extensions and click on Add ANE… Select that same ANE file.
 4. Select Actionscript Build Packaging > Native extensions.
 Check the checkbox next to the native extension.
 Ignore the warning that says the extension isn't used.

 ####Flash CC/Flash CS6